|

 suffers as this weapon is uncomfortable to hold with both hands and

-it becomes hard to compensate recoil power.
+it becomes hard to compensate the recoil force.

 versions were fitted with detachable wooden buttstocks.
 This